What is a malignant narcissist?

-We can all have narcissism within us, and there is positive as well and negative; narcissism is different from having a narcissist personality disorder.
+We can all have narcissism within us, and there are positive as well and negative; narcissism is different from having a narcissistic personality disorder.
 However, those with negative narcissism that keep going along the negative path will often worsen with age.
-Those with self-awareness will recognise, and emotions like empathy, regret, remorse and guilt, will kick in.
-Which most often stops people from hurting others in the first place, or if they do, they are self-aware enough not to do it again and learn from mistakes, toxic people look for others to blame to escape accountability, they have little to no self-awareness and hit the repeat button, often getting worse as they blame all others for their behaviour.
+Those with self-awareness will recognise, and emotions like empathy, regret, remorse and guilt will kick in.
+Which most often stops people from hurting others in the first place, or if they do, they are self-aware enough not to do it again and learn from their mistakes.
+Toxic people look for others to blame to escape accountability.
+They have little to no self-awareness and hit the repeat button, often getting worse as they blame all others for their behaviour.

-All narcissist can be dangerous, yet malignant ones take it to the next level.
+All narcissists can be dangerous, yet malignant ones take it to the next level.

 Psychologists suggest malignant narcissism is an extreme mix of narcissist personality disorder and other disorders such as antisocial personality disorder, sadism, aggression and paranoia.
-The difference between the narcissist personality disorder and the malignant narcissist is malignant will most often have a mixture of combined personality disorders, They have the narcissist personality disorder, narcissistic people can have traits of other disorders, like paranoia, yet a malignant narcissist often has the paranoid personality disorder, they have the psychopath personality disorder.
-They also have an antisocial personality disorder.
+The difference between the narcissist personality disorder and the malignant narcissist is malignant will most often have a mixture of combined personality disorders.
+They have the narcissist personality disorder.
+Narcissistic people can have traits of other disorders, like paranoia.
+Yet, a malignant narcissist often has the paranoid personality disorder.
+They have the psychopath personality disorder.
+They also have antisocial personality disorder.
 Most narcissists have traits of antisocial behaviour.
 The malignant have the full disorder.

-1. Sadism will deliberately cause, harm, suffering, pain and distress to others, often showing hatred.
-They enjoy seeing people, animal, anything suffers.
-They will knowingly inflict pain and suffering on those around, to gain control of others, or to just feel powerful.
+1. Sadism will deliberately cause harm, suffering, pain and distress to others, often showing hatred.
+They enjoy seeing people, animal, and anything suffers.
+They will knowingly inflict pain and suffering on those around them to gain control of others or to just feel powerful.
 This can be psychological pain or physical pain.